-The Events datasheet shows the events associated with the incident.
-It shows information about the events, such as event time, source IP, destination IP, detector IP, source user, destination user, and file information about the events.
+The Events List shows the events associated with the incident.
+It shows information about the events, such as event time, source IP, destination IP, detector IP, source user, target user, and file information about the events.
 The amount of information listed depends on the event type.
 The maximum number of events displayed in the Events List is 1,000.

-The following table describes the columns in the Events List for network or log events.
+The following table describes the fields in the Events List for network or log events.

 The incident Journal shows the history of activity on your incident.

 The following table describes the New Journal Entry options.